Bullzai/room-control/README.md

-# Room Control is an IoT project to help you control your rooms' environment.
+# Room Control

-WeatherTop V2 JavaScript edition
+By Vidmantas Valskis

 ## Description

-A Web companion application for modular weather station WeatherTop 1000, V2 JavaScript edition.
+Room Control is an IoT project to help you control your rooms' environment.
+It measures Humidity levels in the room, saves the data in SQL dabatase, takes a photograph of window sill (because every morning there's puddles of water on it) and uploades it to the server.
+The mobile app, will allow you to see recent Humidity readings and the latest photograph as well as take the photograph on the Raspberry Pi.

 ## Dependencies

 * NodeJS
+* SQL database (MariaDB)

 ## Running app on local machine